UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 - summarised for review in the ETL logs or in the CLI

-If no errors, the section’s JSON is considered structurally valid.
+If no errors, the section's JSON is considered structurally valid.

 ## 9.4.
 Adding or updating schemas